 Exploring Nature, Yoga and Meditation, Art and Music Therapy, Nutritional Workshops, Emotional Healing, Relationship Building, Journaling, Massages, Reiki, Swimming, Connecting with Animals, Bonfires & S’mores, Games, Movies, Family Portraits, Time to Relax

-We have also started offering ‘Grief is Love’ online retreats for parents that lost a child under 20 years old, or to a childhood illness.
+In 2020 we started offering ‘Grief is Love’ Retreats virtually for parents that lost a child under 20 years old, or to a childhood illness.
 Parents join two 3-hour online meetings for sharing and learning about grief work.
-We have a monthly zoom meet-up for teens grieving the loss of a sibling as well.
+We continue group grief meetings once monthly after the retreat.
+Our next one will be in May.

 Individual Family Trips

-During the pandemic, we are also hosting ‘Individual Family Trips’ for both bereaved families and those with survivors, as an alternative to a retreat.
+During the pandemic, we are also hosting many ‘Individual Family Trips’ for both bereaved families and those with survivors, as an alternative to a retreat.
 Thanks to Duck Puddle Campground for sponsoring some of these.
-These trips are full for 2020.
 Please contact us if you are interested in a family trip to Maine or know someone that is.
 Travel scholarships are available on a limited basis.